NRHA Staff Directory

 Geno joined NRHA staff in 1999.
 He records NRHA financial transactions in the accounting system and performs day-to-day accounting functions.

-He previously was employed at the Internal Revenue Service and the Visiting Nurse Association of Greater Kansas City.
+He was previously employed at the Internal Revenue Service and the Visiting Nurse Association of Greater Kansas City.

 Geno earned a B.L.A. from the University of Missouri-Kansas City.